department-of-veterans-affairs/vets-website/va-gov/pages/health-care/schedule-view-va-appointments.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can get answers to your questions about this feature within our My HealtheVet web portal.<br>
+You can get answers to your questions about these tools within our My HealtheVet web portal.<br>
 <a href="https://www.myhealth.va.gov/mhv-portal-web/faqs#Appointments">Read VA Appointments FAQs</a>. <br>

 You can also contact the My HealtheVet Help Desk. <br>